wellingtoncosta/stocka/README.md

 Then open `HashApp.xcworkspace` and build the project (Command + B).

 After these steps you should be able to run both Android and iOS apps on emulator / device.

-_Disclaimer: if you run `./gradlew podspec` task to generate a new `.podspec` file, don't forget to change value of `spec.libraries` entry to be `"c++", 'sqlite3'`.
-Otherwise you'll probably get some stranger errors in Xcode build due `sqlite3` binary linker missings._